Esri/public-transit-tools/generate-GTFS-shapes/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue, or post a question in our [GeoNet group](https://community.esri.com/community/arcgis-for-public-transit).
+Please let us know by submitting an issue, or post a question in the [Esri Community forums](https://community.esri.com/t5/public-transit-questions/bd-p/public-transit-questions).

 ## Contributing